AdaCore/spark2014/docs/ug/en/source/how_to_view_gnatprove_output.rst

    the counterexample produced may not correspond to a feasible execution.

 #.
 When the value of ``--proof`` switch is ``per_check`` (the default value),
-   then the counterexample gives values to variables on all paths through the subprogram, not only the path which corresponds to the feasible execution.
+   then the counterexample may give values to variables on all paths through the subprogram, not only the path which corresponds to the feasible execution.
 One can rerun |GNATprove| with value ``progressive`` or ``per_path`` to separate possible execution paths in the counterexample.